 Developing great studying skills should start at an early age.
 But, if you feel your habits are lacking, then it’s never too late to start working on them!
 Whether you’re in high school or in university, we’ve got some great tips for you.
 We’ll start with high school tips and then move on to college ones.
 We’ll then take a look at specific tips to target topics such as cramping and improving memory and also focus on subjects that most students have issues with so that you know your options.
 Feel free to skip straight to your relevant section, but keep in mind that a lot of the tips are useful no matter which level of education you’re going through.
 We’ll also wrap up this article with a guide on starting your own study group!

 Let’s begin by taking a look at some ways to develop study skills for high schoolers.

 As you begin your high school career, all of a sudden, grades become very important.
-Not only do they show your mastery of a subject and bring you pride; they have direct bearing on your opportunities to attend prestigious colleges and universities.
+Not only do they show your mastery of a subject and bring you pride, they also have a direct bearing on your opportunities to attend prestigious colleges and universities.

-Here are some useful tips to put you on the right track to learning and studying success.
+Here are some useful tips to help you develop study skills for high school students.
+Then you can be sure that you’re on the right track to learning and studying success.

 - Choose With Care: As you select your high school classes, be sure to include lots of the three core subjects that will help you later in life: English, math and computer science.
-The skills taught in these courses are building blocks for future success, so take as much math as possible; learn grammar, spelling and essay writing; and understand both basic programming and computer usage skills.
+The skills taught in these courses are building blocks for future success, so take as much math as possible; learn grammar, spelling and essay writing.
+You should also understand both basic programming and computer usage skills.

-- Take Notes: It has been shown that taking notes helps students to retain the information better, and handwritten notes have the edge over online notes as a learning tool, oddly enough.
+- Take Notes: It has been shown that taking notes helps students retain information better, and handwritten notes have an edge over online notes as a learning tool, oddly enough.